(C) Copyright 1997,1998,1999,2000 All rights reserved

 The Hall of Fame chronicles the history of the sport with unique and educational exhibits including fist castings, boxing robes, boxing shoes, statues and audio/visual stations highlighting classic boxing matches.
 The Hall of Fame Wall features photographs and biographies of all inductees.

 A not-for-profit organization, the International Boxing Hall of Fame opened to the public in 1989 in Canastota, New York and is located at Exit 34 of the New York State Thruway.
-Hours of operation are Monday-Friday 9 a.m. to 5 p.m. and Saturday-Sunday 10 a.m. to 4 p.m.
+Hours of operation are Monday-Friday 9 a.m. to 5 p.m. and Saturday 10 a.m. to 4 p.m.
+The Hall is closed on Sundays.

 For more information please call the International Boxing Hall of Fame at (315) 697-7095 or visit on Facebook, Twitter and Instagram.